VeraCrypt, an open source tool available on all major operating systems, is well-suited to meet the data encryption needs of virtually any media team.

 Volume Password: As always, designate a long, unique passphrase for your drive.
 This is essential to protecting the media you will hold on this storage device.

-Large Files: Assuming we are going to be working with large media files, we should choose our second option on the “Large Files” menu, for storage above 4GB.
+Large Files: Assuming we are going to be working with large media files, we should "Yes" on the “Large Files” menu, for storage above 4GB.
 This choice will give you different formatting options than the default in order to preserve your larger media files.
 Other projects, say a backup of prospective scripts, might not require such a setup.

 Format Options: Depending on which operating system you’re running VeraCrypt on, you’ll have different format options.
 For the purposes of this guide, we’ll want to use the exFAT format.
 Why?
 It can be read by all major operating systems, and can support large files.